 Add an edge node

 To add a node to your project , you will be running a command line script.
-For this we assume you have ssh or console access to your node and are using a common shell, such as zsh or bash.
-Additionally, the installation script by default will need to run as sudo to register the necessary services to be automatically started after the node is rebooted.
+For this we assume you have SSH or console access to your node and are using a common shell, such as zsh or bash.
+Additionally, the registration script by default will need to run as sudo to register the necessary services to be automatically started after the node is rebooted.

-Add nodes using the Darcy Portal UI or terminal commands via edgectl
+Add nodes using the Edgeworx Portal UI or terminal commands via edgectl

-Log into Darcy Cloud and select the project to which you want to add thenode .
+Log into Edgeworx Cloud and select the project you want to add the node .

 Add Node

 Click the + ADD NODE button.
-This will bring up a modal dialog which shows all the type of node you could add in your project.
+This will bring up a modal dialog which shows all the types of nodes you could add in your project.

 Register Node Script

-Click on EDGE DEV BOARD (LINUX) This will bring up a modal dialog which shows the one line command that must be run on your host for it to become a node in your edge project.
+Click on EDGE NODE.
+This will bring up a modal dialog which shows the one line command that must be run on your host for it to become a node in your edge project.

 Register Node Script